Parents / Guardians

 1. Are there additional costs for off-campus study?
 Will financial aid be applied?

 All students who study abroad through the semester/year abroad program will pay exactly the same tuition, room and board as they would on campus.
 The Off-Campus Study Office provides funds if a particular program does not offer its own housing and/or meals, as well as a round-trip airfare, with the cost of a round-trip from Philadelphia as the cap on the amount.
+Swarthmore also provides health and travel insurance, the cost of an application fee to the program that the student selects; as well as any immigration costs such as a visa or local registration.
 In addition, students may be eligible for a travel stipend if they must take public transportation to their classes.
-Students should budget the costs of program application fees, refundable deposits, immunizations and a visa, which are not covered by Swarthmore, as well as discretionary funds for sightseeing, souvenir purchases, etc. For a more detailed explanation of financial aid procedures and advice on managing funds while abroad, please see the Practical Matters Handbook which can be found on the "Off-Campus Study Handbooks" section of this website.
+Students should budget the costs of refundable deposits, and immunizations which are not covered by Swarthmore, as well as discretionary funds for sightseeing, souvenir purchases, etc. For a more detailed explanation of financial aid procedures and advice on managing funds while abroad, please see the Practical Matters Handbook which can be found on the "Off-Campus Study Handbooks" section of this website.

 1. Are there any vaccines or screenings that my student will need to have before traveling abroad?